Isiah Kiner-Falefa Player Props: Yankees vs. White Sox

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa is batting .223 with five doubles, a triple, three home runs and seven walks.
+- Kiner-Falefa is hitting .223 with five doubles, a triple, three home runs and seven walks.

-- In nine games this season (21.4%), Kiner-Falefa has picked up an RBI, and in four of those games (9.5%) he had more than one.
+- Kiner-Falefa has an RBI in nine of 42 games this year, with multiple RBI in four of them.
 He has also driven home three or more of his team's runs in one contest.

-- In nine of 42 games this year, he has scored, and three of those games included multiple runs.
+- In 21.4% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (7.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.